 Based on a short story by John Ajvide Lindqvist – the author of Let the Right One In – Border is a grown-up fairytale about self-discovery, evil and love.
 From Angela Carter to Shrek, outsiders, ogres, werewolves and trolls have been given their own perspectives and allowed to voice the complaint that it is humanity that is truly monstrous.
 But here the argument gets a new witty twist and the surprises are excellently produced.

 Screenwriters Lindqvist, Abbasi and Isabella Eklof avoid explanations and leave plenty to the imagination.
 It also helps that Nadim Carlsen’s camera gets down and dirty, giving the whole affair a dank mossy feel so that you can almost smell the rain damp loam; literally keeping the more fantastic elements down to earth.
 And Melander and Milonoff fully commit to their parts, giving them an emotional depth that goes beyond grotesquery.
-Border is a piece of modern gothic, a far out midnight movie which delivers on the WTF-ery while maintaining a surprisingly big and generous heart.
+Border is a slice of modern Gothic: a far out midnight movie which delivers on the WTF-ery while maintaining a surprisingly big and generous heart.

 John Bleasdale | @drjonty